JackShkifati28/JackShkifati28/README.md

 I'm a computer engineering graduate from New York University, Tandon School of Engineering, with a minor in Science & Technology.
 I'm currently working as an Embedded Software Engineer at Student Impact Innovation Lab.
 I've a diverse set of skills, ranging from C++, Java, Python to database systems, operating systems, and machine learning.

-💼 Currently working at Student Impact Innovation Lab as an Embedded Software Engineer.

 🎓 Graduated from New York University, Tandon School of Engineering.

 🌱 I’m currently learning more about Machine Learning and AI.